arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![PLC IDE with Arduino Cloud Support Workflow](assets/plc-ide-iot-cloud-img_01.png)

 The device is programmed in two layers: The PLC main execution program and the Arduino sketch.
-To communicate and interchange data in a safe way between these two different program layers, the PLC IDE use 'Shared variables' between these two layers.
+To communicate and interchange data safely between these two different program layers, the PLC IDE uses `Shared variables` between these two layers.

 The functions of each layer are:

 * The **PLC program layer** will manage internal communication and data handling.
-It can be programmed to read sensor information that is obtained via selected Modbus protocol or available I/O pins.
-Then use this data to send out to or receive from the Arduino sketch layer.
+It can be programmed to read sensor information obtained via selected Modbus protocol or available I/O pins.
+Then, use this data to send to or receive from the Arduino sketch layer.

-* The **Arduino sketch** will handle data exchange bound between the PLC program layer and the Arduino Cloud platform.
-The methods are '__PLCOut.varname__' and '__PLCIn.varname__', which are used to access the shared variables.
-For the purpose of the tutorial and to easily classify these methods, we will replace the 'varname' with the 'Shared_variable' tag.
+* The **Arduino sketch** will handle data exchange between the PLC program layer and the Arduino Cloud platform.
+The methods are __PLCOut.varname__ and __PLCIn.varname__, which are used to access the shared variables.
+For the purpose of the tutorial and to easily classify these methods, we will replace the `varname` with the `Shared_variable` tag.

-  Therefore, the '__PLCOut.Shared_Variable__' and '__PLCIn.Shared_Variable__' methods manage the shared variables that facilitate the communication between the two systems:
+Therefore, the __PLCOut.Shared_Variable__ and __PLCIn.Shared_Variable__ methods manage the shared variables that facilitate the communication between the two systems:

 ![Shared variables between layers](assets/plc-ide-iot-cloud-img_02.png)

-  - __PLCOut.Shared_Variable__: This variable refers to the data that is being sent from the PLC program layer to the Arduino sketch layer, which will be sent to Arduino Cloud.
+  - __PLCOut.Shared_Variable__: This variable refers to the data sent from the PLC program layer to the Arduino sketch layer, which will be sent to the Arduino Cloud.

     In other words, it represents the outputs from the PLC program.
-It could be sensor readings, status information, or any other data that the PLC program is designed to generate and share.
+It could be sensor readings, status information, or any other data the PLC program is designed to generate and share.

-  - __PLCIn.Shared_Variable__: Conversely, this variable refers to the data that is being sent to the PLC from the Arduino sketch layer, received from the Arduino Cloud platform.
+  - __PLCIn.Shared_Variable__: This variable refers to the data sent to the PLC from the Arduino sketch layer received from the Arduino Cloud platform.

     These are inputs for the PLC program.
-It could be commands, configuration data, or other information that the Arduino Cloud system sends to control or interact with the PLC.
+It could be commands, configuration data, or other information the Arduino Cloud system sends to control or interact with the PLC.

-In most industrial IoT applications, the PLC program layer will be responsible for direct control of machinery or processes based on its programming, while the Arduino Cloud platform will often be used as an HMI for operators, analytics, and remote control capabilities.
-The `Shared_Variables` commands allow in both cases real-time communication between these two layers.
+In most industrial IoT applications, the PLC program layer will directly control machinery or processes based on its programming.
+At the same time, the Arduino Cloud platform will be used as an HMI for operators, analytics, and remote control capabilities.
+The `Shared_Variables` commands allow, in both cases, real-time communication between these two layers.

 ## Example Implementation